-- a) The type of the template list and the member type of the template in the all from clause shall be compatible. - b) The template in the all from clause as a whole shall not resolve into a matching mechanism (i.e. its elements may contain any of the matching mechanisms or matching attributes with the exception of those described in the following restriction). - c) Individual fields of the template in the all from clause shall not resolve to any of the following matching mechanisms: AnyElementsOrNone, permutation.
+- a) Each value or template in the template list shall be of the type declared for the template field in which this mechanism is used. - b) The type of the template list and the member type of the template in the all from clause shall be compatible. - c) Templates in the template list shall obey the template (present) restriction (see clause 15.8). - d) The template in the all from clause as a whole shall not resolve into a matching mechanism.
+Its elements may contain any of the matching mechanisms or matching attributes with the exception of those described in the following restriction. - e) Individual members of the template in the all from clause shall not resolve to any of the following matching mechanisms: AnyElementsOrNone, permutation.

 '''

-type record of integer RoI;

-template RoI t_RoI1 := {1, 2, (6..9)};
+template RoI mw_roI1 := {1, 2, (6..9)};

-template RoI t_RoI2 := {1, , 3};
+template RoI mw_roI2 := {1, , 3};

-template integer t_i1 := (all from t_RoI1, 100);
+template integer mw_i1 := (all from mw_roI1, 100);

 // results in (1, 2, (6..9), 100)

-template integer t_i2 := (0, all from t_RoI2);
+template integer mw_i2 := (0, all from mw_roI2);

-// causes an error because t_RoI2 contains AnyElementsOrNone
+// causes an error because mw_roI2 contains AnyElementsOrNone

-template RoI t_RoI3 := (all from t_RoI1);
+template RoI mw_roI3 := (all from mw_roI1);

-// causes an error because member type of t_RoI1 (integer)
+// causes an error because member type of mw_roI1 (integer)

 // is not compatible with the list template type (RoI)

-template RoI t_RoI4 := ?;
+template RoI mw_roI4 := ?;

-template RoI t_RoI5 := (all from t_RoI4);
+template RoI mw_roI5 := (all from mw_roI4);

-// causes an error, because t_RoI4 resolves into a matching mechanism
+// causes an error, because mw_roI4 as a whole resolves into a matching mechanism

 '''